AlphaHasher/ChurchLink/README.md

 	- frontend/web/churchlink
 	- frontend/app

-3. Set Up Environment Variables in all direcotires from step 2
+3. Set Up Environment Variables in all directories from step 2

 4. Run the Web Frontend (React)
   ```sh